Welcome to Day 20 of the Zero Waste Challenge.

 - reduce the waste that otherwise goes to the landfill

 - to express yourself

 - to share your gifts

 I personally love the challenge of making something out of limited resources, and it really gets your creative juices flowing.

 Yeah ok, it is the end of October, but we can talk about Christmas, right?

 Alright, let’s get creative here.
 I am challenging you to make something out of the resources you already have at home.
 In my case, that was a pallet and some chicken wire.
-Doesn’t sound that exciting, does it?
-But let’s see.
+It doesn’t sound that exciting.
+But let’s see it.

 So I did.
 I would call it the minimalist Christmas tree.

 I used pallet timber and chicken wire.

 Pallets are pretty much a free resource, and a bit of chicken wire can do the trick to hang your old Xmas decoration.